-On June 2, 2003 GHA Autism Supports began construction on Carolina Farms, a new and innovative program in Albemarle, North Carolina designed to enable additional individuals from the autistic population to realize a dream of living and working in a farming environment in beautiful Stanly County.
+On June 2, 2003 GHA Autism Supports began construction on Carolina Farms, a new and innovative program in Albemarle, North Carolina designed to enable additional individuals from the autism community to realize a dream of residing in a farming environment in beautiful Stanly County.

 Carolina Farms was initially developed in three phases, with the final phase being completed in November 2005.
-Each phase involved the construction of a five-bed group home along with additional facilities that encompass the vocational aspects of life on the farm.
-A fourth home was added in 2007.
+Each phase involved the construction of a six-bed group home along with additional facilities that encompass the vocational aspects of life on the farm.
 Additional facilities for the Farm include a multi-purpose building, barn, two greenhouses, therapeutic riding ring, recreational track and swimming pool.

 Grants and donations were secured from numerous sources in all planning phases of Carolina Farms including the following:

 - Cannon Foundation